Average Typing Speed Statistics (2025 Update)

 40–60 WPM

-These ranges can vary a lot depending on typing exposure (school, gaming, office work) and whether someone uses touch typing consistently.
+Ranges vary depending on typing exposure (school, gaming, office work) and whether someone uses touch typing consistently.

 If you’re looking for kid-friendly guidance, see Typing for Kids.